omarreis/FiremonkeySensorFusion/README.md

                    fMagAccelFusion.StartStopSensors({bStart:} true )
                    else TDialogService.ShowMessage('Location permission not granted');
              end)
           {$ENDIF Android}

-          {$IFDEF IOS}
-          // for IOS  cannot start LocationSensor from FormActivate or the sensor breaks
+          {$IFDEF IOS}   // for IOS u cannot start LocationSensor from FormActivate (sensor breaks)
           // used a Timer to defer sensor start a couple seconds timerStartSensorsiOS.Enabled := true;
           {$ENDIF IOS}
         end;

 * It is good practice to disable the sensors when the app goes to background (Home btn) and enable when it comes back.

 ## Samples
 * SensorFusionDemo1 - Simple usage sample in this repository.